Anderson .Paak: 2020–2023: Silk Sonic and Justice

 On January 20, 2020, Paak was a guest showcase model on the television game show The Price Is Right.
 Also in January 2020, Paak was featured on Eminem's eleventh studio album, titled Music to Be Murdered By, on the track "Lock It Up".

 Paak released the non-album single "Lockdown" in June 2020, coinciding with the commemoration of Juneteenth.
 The music video, directed by Dave Meyers, featured appearances from Jay Rock, Dumbfoundead, SiR, Syd, Dominic Fike and other musicians.
 In August 2020, Paak was featured on the soundtrack to the Madden NFL 21 game, on the song "Cut Em In", featuring Rick Ross, which was also played during the end credits of Tom & Jerry.

 On February 26, 2021, Paak and fellow American singer-songwriter Bruno Mars announced they formed a band together called Silk Sonic.
 Their debut studio album, An Evening with Silk Sonic, was released on November 12, 2021, and includes a collaboration with Thundercat and Bootsy Collins.
 On April 21, 2021, Paak signed a worldwide administrative deal with Warner Chappell Music in partnership with Dr. Dre's Hard Workin' Black Folks publishing company.
 The agreement includes Paak's and Bruno Mars' Silk Sonic single "Leave the Door Open" and both Paak's music catalog and future releases.
 The single topped the US Billboard Hot 100, becoming .Paak's first song to do so.
-"Smokin Out the Window" also reached the top 10 on the Hot 100.
+"Smokin out the Window" also reached the top 10 on the Hot 100.
 For the 2022 Grammy Awards, Silk Sonic received four Grammy nominations for "Leave the Door Open", including Record of the Year and Song of the Year.

-In November 2021, Paak partnered with Universal Music Group to form a new record label called Apeshit Inc.

-In 2021, Paak worked with fellow American rapper Dr. Dre on an album for the Rockstar Games video game Grand Theft Auto Online.
+In November 2021, Paak partnered with Universal Music Group to form a new record label called Apeshit Inc. Paak worked with fellow American rapper Dr. Dre on an album for the Rockstar Games video game Grand Theft Auto Online.
 The DLC was released on December 15, 2021, and the album was released publicly on February 4, 2022.
 Paak was featured as a minor character in the game.
 On February 13, 2022, Paak was a special guest (on drums) at the Super Bowl LVI halftime show, which featured performances from fellow American rappers Dr. Dre, Snoop Dogg, Eminem, Kendrick Lamar, Mary J. Blige, and 50 Cent.
-In 2023, Paak announced his fifth album, Justice.